SnakyMz/Awesome-Books-ES6/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- Thanks to [Mohammad Moatafa](https://github.com/mahammad-mostafa) for bug fixing.
+- Big thanks to [Mohammad Moatafa](https://github.com/mahammad-mostafa) for bug fixing.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>